Accommodation frequently asked questions

 I have seen information about other student accommodation in Liverpool that is not listed on your website, can I book it?

 We strongly recommend that you book accommodation for your first year at university via this website.
 The only way to guarantee that you will share with other new LJMU students like yourself is to book it this way.
-LJMU and LiverpoolSU invest considerable resources in the support of new students in the Halls listed here and this will not be available if you choose to live elsewhere.
+LJMU and John Moores Student Union invest considerable resources in the support of new students in the Halls listed here and this will not be available if you choose to live elsewhere.

 What happens after I submit my accommodation request?

 All requests are checked to ensure they are complete and to confirm that you have made LJMU your Firm choice university.
 If your request is valid, we will transfer your details to the owner of your chosen accommodation and they will allocate you a room according to your preferences.
-We transfer student details every Wednesday and this includes requests received until noon on the preceding Monday.
+We transfer student details every Wednesday morning and this includes requests received until 5pm on the preceding Tuesday.

 The accommodation owner will contact you by email using the address entered on your request.
 In some cases you will be sent a tenancy agreement and related forms and in other cases you will be asked to log on to a booking system.
 It is important to note that this email will come from the accommodation owner and not from LJMU.
 You should follow the instructions and complete the booking within seven days, otherwise the room may be re-allocated to another student.

-Please feel free to contact the LJMU Accommodation Office at any time with any queries about the accommodation request process.
+Please feel free to email the LJMU Accommodation Office at any time with any queries about the accommodation request process.

 Does LJMU only reserve rooms for students with unconditional offers?